tinygrad/tinygrad/docs/mnist.md

 jit_step = TinyJit(step)
 ```

-NOTE: it can also be used as a decorator `@TinyJit`
+NOTE: It can also be used as a decorator `@TinyJit`

 Now when we time it: